Marine Iguana

 Appearance

-Marine iguanas are the only sea-going lizards in the world.
-They are usually black or gray but during the breeding period adult males gain green and red coloration.
+Marine iguanas are usually black or gray but during the breeding period, adult males gain green and red coloration.
 The dark skin pigment helps in shielding the animals from ultraviolet rays and also helps to warm their bodies.
 Young iguanas have a dorsal stripe of a lighter color.
-Their dorsal scales are a triangular shape and they have a long tail which propels them through water when swimming.
+Their dorsal scales are triangular in shape and they have a long tail which propels them through the water when swimming.
 They are often encrusted with a white substance, which mainly consists of excess salt excreted via their nasal glands.

 Video